jjmmkk/markdown_export/README.markdown

 ## Install

 Place the _markdown\_export_-directory where you want it.
-Run `make alias` inside the directory and place the output in your preferred BASH config file.
+Run `make alias` inside the directory and place the output in your preferred Bash startup script.

 ## Usage